How Smart Hotels Reallocate Budget for Brain-Based Profit

 PART I: The “Luxury Illusion” – Why Pretty ≠ Profitable

-• Couldn’t care less about your branded soap if the hallway smells like grandma’s basement.
+• Won’t remember your fancy branded soap if the hallway smells old or damp.

 PART II: 10 Expense Sinkholes That Quietly Drain Your Budget